Euro S50 Single Vanos

 When nut is close to end of shaft and shaft can no longer be held with tool, counter hold piston/shaft by hand and unscrew nut (fingers, 7mm box wrench).

-Remove TDC sensor in vanos bridge.
+Detach the TDC sensor in the Vanos bridge.

 Note: Lower second bolt from right also mounts vanos ground wire.

-Remove vanos bridge bolts.
+Remove the Vanos bridge bolts.

-Remove vanos bridge 4 mounting bolts (6mm hex bit socket 3/8″ / 3/8″ long-arm ratchet).
+Remove the Vanos bridge’s 4 mounting bolts using a 6mm hex bit socket with a 3/8″ long-arm ratchet.

 Remove vanos bridge.